-Position Name Background Independent Chair of the Board Emeritus Professor Ron Oliver PhD, MAppSc, BEd, BSc Ron Oliver retired as Deputy Vice-Chancellor (Teaching and Learning) at Edith Cowan University (ECU) in 2017 and was made an Emeritus Professor of ECU in 2018.
-He was appointed Foundation Professor of Multimedia at ECU in 2001.
-As a teacher, he won several Vice-Chancellor awards for teaching excellence and was an inaugural winner of an Australian Award for University Teaching in 1997.
-He was a winner of an inaugural Carrick National Teaching Fellowship in 2006.
-As an academic, his research lay in understanding and improving student learning and he was an early pioneer in the use of learning technologies.
-His research was widely published for which he received national and international recognition.
-He published 200 refereed papers and won 10 awards for papers presented at national and international conferences.
-He was a member of the ECU Executive Team for 13 years, Chair of the ECU Academic Board for 9 years and a staff-elected member of the ECU Council.
-Currently, he is a member of the TEQSA Panel of Experts and has completed 12 expert reviews for TEQSA in that role.
-Director Malcolm Baigent BBus (HRM & IR), Grad Cert (Business Admin and Mgt) Malcolm Baigent is an experienced senior executive in the higher education sector.
+Position Name Background Independent Chair of the Board Professor Sally May Kift LLB (Hons), LLM, PFHEA FAAL ALTF GAICD Sally Kift is a Principal Fellow of the Higher Education Academy (PFHEA), a Fellow of the Australian Academy of Law (FAAL) and President of the Australian Learning and Teaching Fellows (ALTF).
+She has held several university leadership positions, including as Deputy Vice-Chancellor (Academic) at James Cook University from 2012-2017.
+Over 2018-2021, she was a Visiting Professorial Fellow at the National Centre for Student Equity in Higher Education (NCSEHE), Curtin University.
+Sally is a national Teaching Award winner, a national Program Award winner and a National Senior Teaching Fellow on the First Year Experience.
+In 2010, she was appointed an Australian Discipline Scholar in Law.
+In 2017, Sally received an Australian University Career Achievement Award for her contribution to Australian higher education.
+In 2018, she was appointed by the federal Education Minister as a member of the Australian Qualifications Framework Review Panel.
+Sally now works as an independent higher education consultant and researches, publishes and presents on topics such as 'Transition Pedagogy', student experience and support, educational equity, legal education, higher education trends, and employability and future skills.
+Director Malcolm Baigent BBus (HRM & IR), Grad Cert (Business Admin and Mgt) CEO, University Partnerships Australasia Since 2019, Sally has been the Commissioning Editor for Campus Morning Mail's 'Needed Now in Learning & Teaching' series.
+Malcolm Baigent is an experienced senior executive in the higher education sector.
 Malcolm has developed knowledge and expertise working in senior management roles, in a diverse range of functions that include HR, Finance, Faculty Management, Business Development and International Education.
 Malcolm has worked in both the public and private sectors.
 Malcolm was previously the Executive General Manager (EGM) at Navitas, a leading global private education provider.
 As EGM his portfolio consisted of two royalty colleges in Curtin College and SAIBT, one JV college in ECC, two independent colleges in Eynesbury and ACBT Sri Lanka as well as two offshore managed campuses in Curtin Singapore and Murdoch Dubai.
-CEO, University Partnerships Australasia Malcolm is responsible for providing leadership in all aspects of strategic planning and implementation of growth objectives and the effective management of financial, human and physical resources to deliver student growth and improved academic and student experience outcomes.
+Malcolm is responsible for providing leadership in all aspects of strategic planning and implementation of growth objectives and the effective management of financial, human and physical resources to deliver student growth and improved academic and student experience outcomes.
 This includes leading a number of new business development initiatives (\$30m+) with the establishment of new campuses in Australia and overseas.
-Malcolm has led a diverse portfolio of pathway colleges and university- managed campuses both onshore and offshore (Dubai, Singapore and Sri Lanka) at critical times to deliver growth and transformation.
+Malcolm has led a diverse portfolio of pathway colleges and universitymanaged campuses both onshore and offshore (Dubai, Singapore and Sri Lanka) at critical times to deliver growth and transformation.
 Malcolm is currently an expert member on the Australian Government's Council for International Education where he provides advice to Government on International Education related matters.
 Malcolm was part of the team that developed the latest Australian Strategy for International Education 2021-2030.
 Malcolm is an experienced Board member and Director who is currently a board member of StudyPerth.